-The student $\pi^S_{\theta}$ trains on the teacher-generated dataset $\X_k$ using RLOO.
-We train the student for a small number of RL updates (10 steps with batch size 8).
-This is long enough to induce measurable movement in the student, but short enough to keep the student-training computationally cheap.
+The student $\pi^S_{\theta}$ trains on the teacher-generated dataset $\X_k$ using RLOO for 10 steps (batch size 8), long enough to induce measurable movement while minimizing computational cost.
 After each inner loop the student reverts to the baseline policy for the next iteration.

-A key question is whether the teacher is capable of adapting to an improving student, while accumulating stepping stone questions over different learning stages.
-To address this, we introduce a \emph{promotion} mechanism to accumulate student improvement across inner loops.
-Precisely, we track a moving average of teacher rewards $\bar{R}_t$.
-When $\bar{R}_t$ exceeds a fixed threshold $\tau$, we ``promote'' the student trained on the best $\X_k$: namely, we reset the baseline student $\pi^S_\theta$ to the improved student, so subsequent rewards measure improvement relative to this new baseline (further details in Appendix \ref{app:training-details}).
-The accumulated datasets that led to student promotion, which we call $\mathcal{D}_{best}$, constitute the Promotion Questions (PQ) that we evaluate in our experiments.
+A key question is whether the teacher can adapt to student improvement.
+To address this, we introduce a \emph{promotion} mechanism to accumulate student improvement and useful questions across inner loops.
+We track a rolling moving average of teacher rewards $\bar{R}_t$; when it exceeds a fixed threshold $\tau$, we update the baseline student $\pi^S_\theta$ to the student trained on the best $\X_k$.
+Subsequent rewards measure improvement relative to this new baseline (Appendix \ref{app:training-details}).
+We denote the accumulated datasets that led to student promotions as $\mathcal{D}_{best}$; these constitute the Promotion Questions (PQ) that we evaluate in our experiments.